Alumni Awards

 Information and Library Science Distinguished Alumni Award

 Our oldest award honors a Luddy Information and Library Science alum for their outstanding contributions to the library/information science profession.
-Find out more about the efforts of our 2021 recipient, Patricia Steele (MLS ’81), to push the boundaries of her field by watching our video.
+View the accomplishments of our 2023 recipient Jake Nadal (MLS '01) and about the efforts of our 2021 recipient Patricia Steele (MLS ’81) to push the boundaries of her field by watching our video.

 Make a nomination for an ILS Distinguished Alumni